Max Planck Institute for Extraterrestrial Physics

-The Max Planck Institute for Extraterrestrial Physics is part of the Max Planck Society, located in Garching, near Munich, Germany.
+The Max Planck Institute for Extraterrestrial Physics (German: MPI fur extraterrestrische Physik) is part of the Max Planck Society, located in Garching, near Munich, Germany.
 In 1991 the Max Planck Institute for Physics and Astrophysics split up into the Max Planck Institute for Extraterrestrial Physics, the Max Planck Institute for Physics and the Max Planck Institute for Astrophysics.
 The Max Planck Institute for Extraterrestrial Physics was founded as sub-institute in 1963.
 The scientific activities of the institute are mostly devoted to astrophysics with telescopes orbiting in space.
 A large amount of the resources are spent for studying black holes in the Milky Way Galaxy and in the remote universe.

-History

-The Max-Planck-Institute for extraterrestrial physics (MPE) was preceded by the department for extraterrestrial physics in the Max-Planck-Institute for physics and astrophysics.
-This department was established by Professor Reimar Lüst on October 23, 1961.
-A Max-Planck Senate resolution transformed this department into a sub-institute of the Max-Planck-Institute for Physics and Astrophysics on May 15, 1963.
-Professor Lüst was appointed director of the institute.
-Another Senate resolution on March 8, 1991, finally established MPE as an autonomous institute within the Max-Planck-Gesellschaft.
-It is dedicated to the experimental and theoretical exploration of the space outside of Earth as well as astrophysical phenomena.

-Timeline

-Major events in the history of the institute include: